-- A development or project under construction or previously approved before the adoption of this Ordinance - Signage relating to an existing use.
+- i.
+A development or project under construction or previously approved before the adoption of this Ordinance - ii.
+Signage relating to an existing use.
 Only signage related to any change of use within an existing building or structure must comply with the signage provisions of the Design Review Standards. - i.
-Public Utilities - Single-family attached or detached residential structures are exempt from the design review process, but must meet the dimensional requirements when applicable. - iii.
+Public Utilities - ii.
+Single-family attached or detached residential structures are exempt from the design - iii.
 Maintenance or repairs on existing structures - iv.
 Interior remodeling - v.
 Routine maintenance including painting, gutter repair, or replacing roof shingles or lighting to match the existing that will not change the building's appearance

-E. Single Family Homes
+D. Single Family Homes

 Single family attached or detached residential structures are exempt from the design review process.
-However, single family attached and detached structures within the Town Center Boundary are required to meet the dimensional requirements of Article III of the Walden Design Review Standards.
+However, single family attached and detached structures in the Town Center (TC) Zone and Town Center Overlay (TCO) Zone are required to meet the dimensional requirements of Article III of the Walden Design Review Standards.
 Compliance with these regulations can be assessed by staff review.